 Craft descriptions are available for many crafts and in several formats.
-For example, weaving instructions for mechanical were introduced in illustrated manuals in the 19th century [51], instructions for glassblowing in the format of a graphic novel (comic) can be found in [52] while, more recently, narrated videos for crafting can be found in several popular video repositories online.
-A characteristic of this material is that it is oriented to a specific craft, and, as such, a generalizable way to produce craft descriptions and instructions is yet to be found, albeit many crafts share similar principles and actions.
+For example, weaving instructions for mechanical were introduced in illustrated manuals since the 19th century [51], instructions for glassblowing in the format of a graphic novel (comic) can be found in [52] while, more recently, narrated videos for crafting can be found in several popular video repositories online.
+A characteristic of this material is that it is oriented to a specific craft and, as such, a generalisable way to produce craft descriptions and instructions is yet to be found, albeit many crafts share similar principles and actions.

 Craft descriptions are classified into thin and thick.
-Thin descriptions are phenomenological observations of behavior.
-Thick descriptions include explanations of how these behaviors are interpreted by the participating actors.
+Thin descriptions are phenomenological observations of behaviour.
+Thick descriptions, additionally, include explanations of how these behaviours are interpreted by the participating actors.
 These explanations include descriptions of intention, attention, judgement, and action modulation [53].

 The representation of intangible dimensions of traditional crafts as processes were proposed in [54].
-In [55], it was proposed that craft representations should include semantic descriptions of crafting plans and processes associated with recordings of these processes.
+In [55] it was proposed that craft representations should include semantic descriptions of crafting plans and processes, associated with recordings of these processes.
 These approaches use activity diagrams to represent process steps that transform input materials into output products for each step.

-2.4.
-Cognitive Studies
+2.3.
+Cognitive studies

 Cognitive studies in this context aim to examine the cognitive processes involved in traditional crafts, such as mental representations, problem-solving strategies, and expertise development.
-The focus of these studies is the understanding of how craft knowledge is acquired, organized, and transmitted, as well as how individuals acquire and develop expertise.
-Moreover, cognitive studies focus on revealing the processes underlying skill acquisition, perception, memory, attention, and problem-solving [56-60].
+The focus of these studies is the understanding of how craft knowledge is acquired, organised, and transmitted, as well as how individuals acquire and develop expertise.
+Moreover, cognitive studies focus on revealing the processes underlying skill acquisition, perception, memory, attention, and problem-solving [56, 57, 58, 59, 60].

 The perception-action circle is a means of identifying the phenomena taking place during an action [61].
-The perception-action cycle is the circular flow of information from the environment to sensory structures, to motor structures, back again to the environment, to sensory structures, and so on, during the processing of goal-directed behavior [45].
+The perception-action cycle is the circular flow of information from the environment to sensory structures, to motor structures, back again to the environment, to sensory structures, and so on, during the processing of goal-directed behaviour [45].
 The circle is comprised of four iterating stages: perception, prediction, action, and outcome.
-This conceptualization has been used to achieve robotic perception and actuation [62-64], and naturally, it applies well to crafting actions.
-We take good notice that this circle is a conceptual tool and that attention is not passive but active, while also understanding that actions give rise to additional perceptual stimuli.
+This conceptualisation has been used to achieve robotic perception and actuation [62, 63, 64] and, naturally, it very well applies well to crafting actions.
+We take good notice that this circle is a conceptual tool and that attention is not passive but active, while also that actions give rise to additional perceptual stimuli.
 This is because the practitioner engages the world through the interpretation of sensory images and not direct measurements of the world.
 As such, experiments and observational studies are required to investigate how practitioners perceive and interpret materials, plan and execute motor actions, and engage in problem-solving.

-2.5.
+2.4.
 Simulation

-Simulation studies have been used to understand and analyze various aspects of traditional crafts, including their production processes and material behavior.
+Simulation studies have been used to understand and analyse various aspects of traditional crafts, including their production processes, and material behaviour.
 These studies aim to gain insights into craftsmanship, improve techniques, and preserve cultural heritage [65].
-Focus is placed on modeling material behavior during crafting actions and the impact of action parameters.
-These studies also aim to understand how different tools and techniques affect the final product, optimize material usage, and reduce waste.
-An important part of the simulation is the prediction of the behavior of materials under specific action parameters, allowing the optimization of techniques.
+Focus is placed on modelling material behaviour during crafting actions and the impact of action parameters.
+These studies also aim in understanding how different tools and techniques affect the final product, optimise material usage, and reduce waste.
+An important part of the simulation is the prediction of the behaviour of materials under specific action parameters, allowing the optimisation of techniques.